Grand National Tournament Qualification Procedures

 9. Earning points.

-Points are earned by each competitor/team based upon his/her/their rank at the end of [NEW IN 19-20] all rounds, including semi-final or final rounds, of each eligible event at each eligible tournament.
+Points are earned by each competitor/team based upon his/her/their rank at the end of all rounds, including elimination rounds, of each eligible event at each eligible tournament.
 Using the official results from each tournament, competitors/teams from non-eligible schools are removed from the results, leaving the competitors/teams of eligible schools ranked against each other in each event.
 Using these revised ranks, the top six ranking competitors/teams in each event will receive the following points:

 If a tournament offers double entry in both Dramatic Interpretation and Humorous Interpretation, the best rank between those two events at that tournament will be used for the points to assign to the Dramatic Performance ranking.